ksaturn/db-learning-material/CMU-15-721/Lec-03-MVCC/MVCC-LEC01.md

+• Cooperative Cleaning:

+使用事务处理本身的线程，协同处理GC

-• Cooperative Cleaning: Worker threads identify reclaimable versions as they traverse version change.
+Worker threads identify reclaimable versions as they traverse version change.
 Only works with O2N version chains.
 A problem with this is that if there are never any queries that access tuples with reclaimable versions, then these versions will not get cleaned up (i.e., “dusty corners”).
 Thus, the DBMS still has to periodically scan the table to find old versions.